2011 Penn State Nittany Lions football team

 The 2011 Penn State Nittany Lions football team represented the Pennsylvania State University in the 2011 NCAA Division I FBS football season.
-The team was coached by Joe Paterno for the first nine games until he was fired in the wake of the Penn State sex abuse scandal, with defensive coordinator Tom Bradley taking over as interim head coach for the remainder of the season.
 The team played its home games in Beaver Stadium in University Park, Pennsylvania, US.
 They were members of the Big Ten Conference in the newly formed Leaders Division.
 They finished the season 9–4, 6–2 in the Leaders Division to be co–division champions with Wisconsin.
 Due to their head-to-head loss to Wisconsin, they did not represent the division in the inaugural Big Ten Championship Game.
 They were invited to the TicketCity Bowl where they lost to Houston 14–30.

+The team was coached by Joe Paterno for the first nine games until he was fired in the wake of the Penn State sex abuse scandal, with defensive coordinator Tom Bradley taking over as interim head coach for the remainder of the season.

 The team was ranked number one in academic achievement out of the top 25 ranked BCS teams.

-Pre-season
+Preseason

 The team captains for Penn State's 125th season of football were tackle Quinn Barham, wide receiver Derek Moye, safety Drew Astorino, and defensive tackle Devon Still.

 Penn State began the season with an unsettled quarterback situation.
 Sophomore Rob Bolden and former walk-on junior Matt McGloin split starting duties in the 2010 season.
 Rob Bolden was named the starter for the season opener against Indiana State.